-The Company recorded its share of operating profit of Ramu for the year based on the financial information of Ramu for the year ended December 31, 2022, which is within one month of the Company's reporting period.
-Any significant transactions for January 2023 have been adjusted, being the amount applied to the non-recourse debt.
+The Company recorded its share of operating profit of Ramu for the year based on the financial information of Ramu for the year ended December 31, 2023, which is within one month of the Company's reporting period.
+Any significant transactions for January 2024 have been adjusted.